mars-college/mars-rover/connectivity/VPN/wireguard.md

 1. Change to your home directory: `$ cd`
 1. Make a folder named `.wg`: `$ mkdir .wg`
 1. Change directories to `.wg`: `$ cd .wg`
+1. Prevent other users from accessing the keys: `$ umask 077`
-1. Generate the public and private keys:
+1. Generate the public and private keys: `$ wg genkey | tee privatekey | wg pubkey > publickey`

 ### Server (Static IP)